intermezzOS/book/src/hello-world.md

 mov word [0xb8000], 0x0248 ; H
 ```

-“Copy one word: the number `0x248` to ... some place.
+“Copy one word: the number `0x0248` to ... some place.

-The place is a hexidecimal number, but has square brackets `[]` around it.
+The `place` looks like a number just like `0x0248`, but it has square
+brackets `[]` around it.
 Those brackets are special.
-They mean “the address in memory located by this
+They mean “the address
-number.”
-In other words, we’re copying the number `0x0248` into the specific
+in memory located by this number.”
+In other words, we’re copying the number
-memory location `0xb8000`.
+`0x0248` into the specific memory location `0xb8000`.
 That’s what this line does.

 Why?
 Well, we’re using the screen as a “memory mapped” device.
 Specific
 positions in memory correspond to certain positions on the screen.
 And